Wolfgang Weber, Chief, Molecular Imaging and Therapy Service

 The trainees will actively participate in the performance and interpretation of studies, as well as in consultations with clinical staff.
 Trainees will attend and participate in various clinical conferences.
 They are also encouraged to participate with the faculty in clinical research projects.

 Residents and fellows share on-call responsibilities at Memorial Sloan Kettering Cancer Center.
-Call is weekly and about once every six to eight weeks depending on the total number of trainees.

-Conferences include daily lectures including didactic nuclear medicine clinical and basic science lectures, NM seminars, Tuesday radiology noon conference; molecular imaging seminars, case discussions, and journal club.
+Conferences include daily lectures including didactic nuclear medicine, clinical and basic science lectures, NM seminars, Tuesday radiology noon conference; molecular imaging seminars, case discussions, and journal club.

 The service has 14 Attending faculty involved in clinical practice, teaching, and research.
 The ratio of faculty to trainees is >1:1.
 The faculty participates in clinical case discussion, grand rounds, journal clubs, research, and clinical conferences.
 The faculty members offer guidance and support for daily clinical work and in research design and analysis.
 The faculty is highly experienced and the service provides immense exposure to contemporary research.